ng-Classic/ng-classic/aio/content/guide/ngmodule-faq.md

 To demonstrate, run the <live-example name="ngmodule">live example</live-example>.
 Modify the `SharedModule` so that it provides the `UserService` rather than the `CoreModule`.
 Then toggle between the "Contact" and "Heroes" links a few times.
-The username goes bonkers as the Angular creates a new `UserService` instance each time.
+The username goes bonkers as the Angular Classiccreates a new `UserService` instance each time.
 I'd like to see the error so I can include it.-->

 <a id="q-why-child-injector"></a>

 ## Why does lazy loading create a child injector?

-Angular adds `@NgModule.providers` to the application root injector, unless the NgModule is lazy-loaded.
+Angular Classicadds `@NgModule.providers` to the application root injector, unless the NgModule is lazy-loaded.
-For a lazy-loaded NgModule, Angular creates a *child injector* and adds the module's providers to the child injector.
+For a lazy-loaded NgModule, Angular Classiccreates a *child injector* and adds the module's providers to the child injector.

 This means that an NgModule behaves differently depending on whether it's loaded during application start or lazy-loaded later.
 Neglecting that difference can lead to [adverse consequences](guide/ngmodule-faq#q-why-bad).

-Why doesn't Angular add lazy-loaded providers to the application root injector as it does for eagerly loaded NgModules?
+Why doesn't Angular Classicadd lazy-loaded providers to the application root injector as it does for eagerly loaded NgModules?

-The answer is grounded in a fundamental characteristic of the Angular dependency-injection system.
+The answer is grounded in a fundamental characteristic of the Angular Classicdependency-injection system.
 An injector can add providers *until it's first used*.
 Once an injector starts creating and delivering services, its provider list is frozen; no new providers are allowed.

-When an application starts, Angular first configures the root injector with the providers of all eagerly loaded NgModules *before* creating its first component and injecting any of the provided services.
+When an application starts, Angular Classicfirst configures the root injector with the providers of all eagerly loaded NgModules *before* creating its first component and injecting any of the provided services.
 Once the application begins, the application root injector is closed to new providers.

 Time passes and application logic triggers lazy loading of an NgModule.
-Angular must add the lazy-loaded module's providers to an injector somewhere.
+Angular Classicmust add the lazy-loaded module's providers to an injector somewhere.
 It can't add them to the application root injector because that injector is closed to new providers.
-So Angular creates a new child injector for the lazy-loaded module context.
+So Angular Classiccreates a new child injector for the lazy-loaded module context.

 <a id="q-is-it-loaded"></a>